Pushing the Frontier on Approximate EFX Allocations: Preliminaries

 Often, we need to compare the value $v_i(X_i)$ an agent has for her bundle with the value $v_i(S)$ she has for a set $S$ which is not the bundle of any other agent.
-Then, if $v_i(S) \ge \alpha \cdot v_i(X_i)$, instead of using envy terminology, we say that agent $i$ \textit{prefers} $S$ \textit{by a factor of at least} $\alpha$; moreover, when $S$ is a singleton, we drop the braces.
+Then, if $v_i(S) \ge \alpha \cdot v_i(X_i)$ {(respectively $v_i(S) > \alpha \cdot v_i(X_i)$)}, instead of using envy terminology, we say that agent $i$ \textit{prefers} $S$ \textit{by a factor of at least} $\alpha$ {(respectively \textit{greater than} $\alpha$)}; moreover, {we drop the braces of $S$ in such phrasing when $S$ is a singleton}.

 The goal is to find a (complete) allocation which is $\alpha$-EFX.
 Note that for $m\le n$, it is trivial to produce an exact EFX allocation by giving at most one good to each agent arbitrarily.
 So, in what follows we assume that $m > n$.
 This will allow us to consider partial $\alpha$-EFX allocations where no bundle is empty throughout the course of our algorithms, thus avoiding trivial cases in several of our proofs.
-We next define the notion of \emph{critical goods}, which is in the epicenter of our approach.
+We next define the notion of \emph{critical goods}, which lies at the heart of our approach.

-\begin{definition}[Critical Good] Given a partial allocation $\X$, a good $g \in \PP(\X)$ is \emph{critical} for agent $i \in N$ if $i$ prefers $g$ by a factor of at least $1/2$, i.e., $v_i(g) > \frac{1}{2} v_i(X_i)$. \end{definition} As we have mentioned above (recall the related discussion in the Introduction), one could give a parameterized definition of criticality \citep[see, e.g.,][]{markakis2023improved}, but as we only care about a specific value here which is appropriate for our goal of achieving $2/3$-EFX allocations, we avoided this.
+\begin{definition}[Critical Good] Given a partial allocation $\X$, a good $g \in \PP(\X)$ is \emph{critical} for agent $i \in N$ if $i$ prefers $g$ by a factor {greater than} $1/2$, i.e., $v_i(g) > \frac{1}{2} v_i(X_i)$. \end{definition} As we have mentioned above (recall the related discussion in the Introduction), one could give a parameterized definition of criticality \citep[see, e.g.,][]{markakis2023improved}, but as we only care about a specific value here that is appropriate for our goal of achieving $2/3$-EFX allocations, we opted not to do so.